In this Article

 Salary and Job Outlook

 According to the U.S. Bureau of Labor Statistics, the median salary for diagnostic medical sonographers is $77,740.
 Salaries can range depending on where you work, your experience, and other factors.
-The highest 10% earned more than $101,650, while sonographers in the lowest 10% earned $59,640.
+The highest 10 percent earned more than $101,650, while sonographers in the lowest 10% earned $59,640.

-According to the BLS, jobs for diagnostic medical sonographers are expected to increase by 14% through 2030, higher than average for all occupations.
+According to the BLS, jobs for diagnostic medical sonographers are expected to increase by 15 percent through 2031, higher than average for all occupations.
 This means that now is an excellent time to consider your education and future career.

 Employers typically prefer to hire sonographers who have professional certification.
 You’ll want to take continuing education courses to keep your certification current throughout your career.